microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Preconditions

 The preconditions characterize what must be true in order for the edit to be considered valid and have an effect.

+For example, imagine Alice inserts a node of type `Foo` in an array.
+Alice's edit has a precondition that, by the time it is finally applied, this array allow must instances of type `Foo`.
-For example, inserting a node of type `Foo` in an array, requires that the schema associated with that array allows instances of type `Foo`.
+Concurrently to that, Bob edits the document schema such that the array in question no longer allows instances of type `Foo`.
+Bob's edit has a precondition that, by the time it is finally applied, no instances of type `Foo` must exist in the array.
+If Alice's edit is sequenced first, then the node will successfully be inserted, and Bob's edit will be dropped.
+If Bob's edit is sequenced first, then the schema will successfully be changed, and Alice's edit will be dropped.

 Note that in a transaction, each edit's preconditions are added to the preconditions of the transaction.
 In other words, the preconditions of a transaction are the union of the preconditions of its edits,